 3F UL 2P Lanshan Drawbacks

-SUGGEST: Add a piece of 9x5 Tyvek as a ground cloth.
+- SUGGEST: Add a piece of 9×5 Tyvek as a ground cloth.

-For those hikers looking for a ultralight shelter with greater volume, the Hornet™ offers the ultimate in livability and comfort.
-Top quality fabrics and a minimal pole structure shave every ounce possible.
+For those hikers looking for an ultralight shelter with greater volume, the Hornet™ offers the ultimate in livability and comfort.
+Top-quality fabrics and a minimal pole structure shave every ounce possible.
 While the latest updates and new patent-pending Flybar™ volumizing clip add even more room without adding weight.

 Nemo Hornet Benefits & Features

 - ULTRALIGHT DESIGN – With brilliant design and engineering, the NEMO Hornet manages to be one the lightest tents on the market with all of the bells and whistles seasoned backpackers dream of